 Work started on this wonderful Norwich cathedral in 1882, and it was officially opened less than 30 years later.

+The amazing gothic design, by George Gilbert Scott Junior and his brother John Oldrid Scott, leads many to assume that the building is significantly older.
 Although some of the windows were destroyed during WWII, most notably the north window and those in the Walsingham Chapel, their replacements were remade in the same style and in the case of the north window with little alteration.
 Additional post-war refurbishment (by G. King and Sons of Norwich) which included some interchange between aisle and clerestory windows to lighten the interior, was also undertaken sympathetically to the original plans.

 The uniformity in the design of the glass makes a huge impact on the building, which is probably best summed up by the architectural historian Niklaus Pevsner: ‘The thing which gives the interior its peculiar holiness is the stained glass…Its colours are dark and glowing, its composition designed on the principle of 13th century windows… (They are) supremely well done.’